 Brain aneurysm repair - dischargeAneurysm repair - cerebral - discharge; Cerebral aneurysm repair - discharge; Coiling - discharge; Saccular aneurysm repair - discharge; Berry aneurysm repair - discharge; Fusiform aneurysm repair - discharge; Dissecting aneurysm repair - discharge; Endovascular aneurysm repair - discharge; Aneurysm clipping - discharge

-- Open craniotomy, during which the doctor makes a hole in your skull to place a clip on the base of the aneurysm.
+- Open craniotomy, during which the doctor makes an opening in your skull to place a clip on the neck of the aneurysm.

 - Endovascular repair, during which the doctor does surgery on areas of your body through a blood vessel.